 Next, we studied 3 different types of connections and the punctuation that goes with them.

 Once we could see that Ricardo’s accuracy in these areas was increasing, we introduced some sentence variety.
-As he became more familiar with different types of sentences, he could find ways of saying this more concisely.
+As he became more familiar with different types of sentences, he was able to find ways of saying things more concisely.

 Before long, Ricardo was able to go to his test with lots of confidence because he knew how to vary his sentences and which mistakes were affecting his score.
 In other words, he was equipped write with precision and fix his mistakes before his time ran out.

 Being familiar with your mistake types makes it a lot easier to find and correct them during editing.
 An online CAEL tutor can help you identify those things as can our stand-alone classes for grammar, punctuation, and tenses.

 Please visit our YouTube channel for more videos.